-The charitable company's Memorandum of Association is the primary governing document of the Academy.
+The charitable company's Memorandum and Articles of association are the primary governing documents of the Academy Trust.

-The Trustees of Godington Academy Trust are also the directors of the charitable company for the purposes of company law.
+The Trustees of Godinton Academy Trust are also the directors of the charitable company for the purposes of company law.

 The charitable company operates as Godinton Academy Trust (Godinton Primary School).